mendix/docs/content/releasenotes/mobile/nt-5.2-rn.md

 ### Fixes

-* We identified and fixed an issue that would stop the "Navigate To" action to launch Google Maps on Android OS version 11 and later.
+* We identified and fixed an issue that would stop the **Navigate To** action from launching Google Maps on Android v11 and above.

 ## 5.2.7